Skip to main content

 — Photo courtesy Please Touch Museum

 Celebrate Juneteenth with the little ones this year.
-Fairmount Park’s children’s museum has a day of special programming planned, including Juneteenth-themed art workshops, storytimes, activities and performances.
+Fairmount Park’s iconic children’s museum has a day of special programming planned, including Juneteenth-themed art workshops, storytimes, activities and performances.

 Where: Please Touch Museum, 4231 Avenue of the Republic, Philadelphia, PA